bfut/unvivtool/python/README.md

         |          Use for non-printable filenames in archive.
 Keeps
         |          leading/embedded null bytes.
         |      faithful : bool, optional
+        |      alignfofs : int, optional
+        |          Align file offsets to given power-of-two boundary.
+        |          Defaults to 0 (no alignment).
+A typical value is 4.
         |
         |      Returns
         |      -------